dankamongmen/notcurses/USAGE.md

 // Can we blit to Sixel?
 This requires being built against libsixel. bool notcurses_cansixel(const struct notcurses* nc);

+// Can we draw sextants?
+This requires Unicode 13. bool notcurses_cansextants(const struct notcurses* nc);

+// Can we draw Braille?
+The Linux console cannot. bool notcurses_canbraille(const struct notcurses* nc);
 ```

 ## Direct mode